-Here are local, national, and/or global links with brief descriptions on how and why you might be able to utilize them.
-Please keep in mind that these links are simply a sampling of potential resources.
+Here are local, national, and/or global resources with brief descriptions on how and why you might be able to utilize them.
+Please keep in mind that these links are simply a small selection of all the resources available to you online.

 LOCAL: Seattle U International Student Association SUISA